 For six seasons, Mr. Butterman served as Music Director of Opera Southwest in Albuquerque, NM.
 During much of that time, he was also Director of Orchestral Studies at the LSU School of Music and was Principal Conductor of the LSU Opera Theater.
 Previously, he held the post of Associate Conductor of the Columbus Pro Musica Orchestra, and served as Music Director of the Chamber Opera, Studio Opera, and Opera Workshop at the Indiana University School of Music.
 As its Associate Music Director, he led the Ohio Light Opera through two festivals, conducting over 35 performances each summer.

 At Indiana University, Mr. Butterman conducted a highly acclaimed production of Leonard Bernstein’s little-known 1600 Pennsylvania Avenue in a series of performances at the Kennedy Center in Washington, DC, receiving unanimous praise from such publications as The New York Times, Washington Post, Variety, and USA Today.
 He was subsequently invited to New York at the request of the Bernstein estate to prepare a performance of a revised version of the work.

-Michael Butterman’s work has been featured in eleven nationwide broadcasts on public radio’s Performance Today.
+Michael Butterman’s work has been featured in a dozen nationwide broadcasts on public radio’s Performance Today.
 He can be heard on two CDs recorded for the Newport Classics label and on a new disc in which he conducts the Rochester Philharmonic and collaborates with actor John Lithgow.